iCalcify

 Frequently Asked Questions

-BMR (Basal Metabolic Rate) is the number of calories your body needs to perform basic life-sustaining functions like breathing, circulation, and cell production.
-It represents the minimum calories needed if you stayed in bed all day.
+BMR (Basal Metabolic Rate) is the number of calories your body needs at complete rest to maintain basic functions like breathing, circulation, and cell production.

-The Mifflin-St Jeor equation is considered the most accurate BMR formula for most people (within 10%).
-However, individual metabolism varies based on genetics, muscle mass, hormones, and other factors.
-Use the result as a starting point and adjust based on real-world results.
+This calculator uses the Mifflin-St Jeor equation, which is considered the most accurate formula for estimating BMR.
+However, individual metabolism varies based on genetics, body composition, and other factors.